Arthur C. Golden

 We Should Not Have Gone Up There

-Arthur Golden reflects on why soldiers were sent to Korea and General Douglas MacArthur’s decision to push further north.
-Now looking back, he reveals he disagrees with General MacArthur’s choice and rationale to push further north.
-He remembers the struggles they faced because of the cold and the surprise of suddenly being surrounded by one hundred twenty thousand enemy soldiers.
-After fighting their way out, he states they were lucky to make their way to Heungnam.
+Arthur Golden ponders the reasons soldiers were sent to Korea and General Douglas MacArthur’s decision to push further north.
+Reflecting on the war's events, he disagrees with General MacArthur’s choice and rationale.
+He vividly remembers the struggles they faced due to the cold and the shock of being suddenly surrounded by one hundred twenty thousand enemy soldiers.
+After fighting their way out, he emphasizes their luck in making their way to Heungnam.

 Share YouTube: